hetmankp/mcmerge/README.md

 Configuration
 -------------

-To see what commands are available in the tool, type: python mcmerge.py help You can access the options available for each command with: python mcmerge.py help <command_name>
+To see what commands are available in the tool, type: <code>python mcmerge.py help</code>

+You can access the options available for each command with: <code>python mcmerge.py help &lt;command_name&gt;</code>

+NOTE: With the win32 executable you would just type: <code>mcmerge help</code>

 Below are a few comments about the various commands that may be useful.